yabellini/SitioAcademico/content/blog/2022_teaching_en/04-teaching/index.md

 It is important your assistant work to sort out the queries and problem that students may have during class, so that interruptions are orderly and serve the lesson rather than cut off it's flow.
 Also remember to give instructions on how to participate, how to ask questions, using what tools before starting your live demonstration ([see tip number 1](#1-be-seen-and-heard)).

+### 6. Stick to the lesson material

+My dynamic when it is with beginners.
+I don't know if everyone will be able to do live coding with us then: live coding that lasts between 10 and 20 minutes.
+ I'd like to have a breakout room for them to do something the same or very similar to what we try to do in the live coding. a student shares a screen and they program together.
+Then they go back to the common room and we talk about how it went, what problems they had, what part they had doubts about, we go over these details.
+This is a good time to let them share the screen to see their problems or their solutions, especially if they solved it differently.

 ### 10. Embrace your mistakes